Slideshow image

 1 Comment

-Norman B McLeod over 2 years ago
+Norman B McLeod almost 3 years ago

 Bill, I really enjoyed your talk and the message therein.